Translated's Research Center

 Helga Nowotny

-Founding member and former President of the European Research Council
+Professor emerita of Science and Technology Studies, ETH Zurich and founding member and former President of the European Research Council

 Helga Nowotny is Professor emerita of Science and Technology Studies, ETH Zurich, founding member and former President of the European Research Council.
 She has held teaching and research positions at universities and research institutions in several countries in Europe and continues to be actively engaged in research and innovation policy at European and international level.
 She received multiple honorary doctorates including from the University of Oxford and the Weizmann Institute of Science in Israel.
 Her latest publication “In AI we Trust.
 Power, Illusion and Control of Predictive Algorithms” has been published by Polity Press in September 2021.